myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/general_hpc_concepts/advanced_slurm_features.md

 ## Constraining Resources

 Constraining resources in SLURM involves using the `--constraint` option with sbatch to specify the requirements that nodes must meet for the job to be scheduled on them.
-This can include specifying types of processors, GPUs, or any custom properties defined by the Kempner HPC cluster administrator.
+This can include specifying types of processors, GPUs, or any custom properties defined by the Kempner AI cluster administrator.

 In the following interactive job, a graduate student can request one node with one CPU core and one A100 GPU for 7 hours.